madjid80/AuthService/README.md

 ```
 npm start
 ````
-If you need to run test script only write below command to trigger all test script with Mocha framework:
+**Note that if you want run this app on 443 or 80 ports you should run it with root privilage user** If you need to run test script only write below command to trigger all test script with Mocha framework:
 ```
 npm test